John Christodoulou: Yianis Christodoulou Foundation

 The Foundation funded the distribution of free food packages offered to the homes of 355,000 members of the Cypriot community in the UK for the in need, vulnerable and elderly during the COVID-19 pandemic.
 It also funded 6,000 individual care packs for the NHS staff at The Royal London Hospital, Whitechapel, London.
 In 2021, Christodoulou stood alongside Monaco ruler Prince Albert as he opened a new gym facility for staff of the Princess Grace Hospital Centre which had been built and paid for by the Foundation.

+During the pandemic on Cypriot Labor Day "Thank You" snack parcels were delivered to all 9 public hospitals in Cyprus to more than six thousand doctors, nurses and other health care workers from the Christodoulou's foundation.